Vanuatu Police Force: History

+Vanuatu has provided police officers to the Regional Assistance Mission to Solomon Islands since July 2003.
+Ni-Vanuatu police officer Benson Samuels is contingent commander of the ni-Vanuatu police serving as part of RAMSI's Participating Police Force (PPF).
+In a 2006 interview Police Commissioner Lieutenant Colonel Lui Patu Navoko voiced support for the idea that Vanuatu would benefit from having a National Security Council.

 Organisation

-Lieutenant Colonel Arthur Coulton of the Vanuatu Mobile Force was sworn in as the acting police commissioner in 2002.

-In a 2006 interview Police Commissioner Lieutenant Colonel Lui Patu Navoko voiced support for the idea that Vanuatu would benefit from having a National Security Council.

-Lieutenant Joshua Bong was appointed to a four-year term as police commissioner, on 29 September 2009, replacing Lui Patu Navoko.
-Bong was terminated in October 2012 by President Iolu Abil.
-Arthur Caulton, his deputy, was announced as interim commissioner.

-Maritime wing
+Maritime Wing

 The Vanuatu Police Maritime Wing currently operates a single Guardian-class patrol boat, RVS Takuare, as well as a variety of small craft including the Australian supplied RVS Mataweli.
 The Maritime wing primarily operates from RVS Mala outside of Port Vila, an Australian funded base which has a large wharf able to host both Australian and Ni-Vanuatu vessels.
 Until 2021 the wing operated a single Pacific Forum-class patrol boat, RVS Tukoro.